Skip to Main Content

 Learn where to find journal articles on the library webpage, and how to discover these on databases.

-These databases cover social anthropology, biological anthropology, linguistic anthropology and archaeology.
-They include ethnography, fieldwork, cultural heritage, conservation, museum and material culture studies.
+These databases cover content from specialist journals that relate to the sub-fields of anthropology that you work on in your degree: archaeology, evolutionary anthropology, linguistic anthropology and social anthropology.
+Content includes: ethnography, fieldwork, cultural heritage, conservation, museum and material culture studies.

 For topics with a multidisciplinary or transdisciplinary reach, you may need to search databases from related disciplines: biology, medicine, psychology, economics, policy studies, sociology.